VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 ## Viewing and editing an Item

-An item concept is a generalizationВ ofВ Variation/SKU,В Product, Bundle, Dynamic Kit or Package object in Commerce Manager.
+An item concept is a generalization of Variation/SKU, Product, Bundle, Dynamic Kit or Package object in Commerce Manager.

-A catalog must be selected and items list loaded before an item can be viewed.В Double-click an item in the items list to view its details.В Full information regarding each item is divided into tabs - Overview, Properties, Pricing, SEO, Product Items, Associations, Editorial Reviews, Categories and Assets.
+A catalog must be selected and items list loaded before an item can be viewed.
+Double-click an item in the items list to view its details.
+Full information regarding each item is divided into tabs - Overview, Properties, Pricing, SEO, Product Items, Associations, Editorial Reviews, Categories and Assets.

 ## Overview